KeanuGh/myROOT_analysis_framework/README.md

 - Read in many root files and concatenate.
 - Read in a cutfile and apply cuts in groups or independently (todo: writeup how to use cutfile).
 The file allows you to specify which cuts to apply and how, and specify which variables are going to be plotted.
 - Supports holding multiple datasets.
+- Supports reading off from multiple TTrees at once
 - Generate a cutflow for the cuts applied, and print out cutflow histograms, a LaTeX table with cut summaries and a terminal printout of table.
 - Plot root data in 1D Histograms with and without cuts applied, and plot overlaid cuts with corresponding acceptance ratios.
 - Plot 2D histograms of multiple variables with cuts applied.
 - Read in mass slices and normalise all to a specific luminosity.
 - Backs up cutfiles and latex table when changes are made, and saves the last analysis data in pickle files for faster readin next time round.
-- Organises plots by cutfile name.
+- Organise plots by cutfile name.
-- Converts boost-histograms to ROOT TH1 histograms and back
+- Convert boost-histograms to ROOT TH1 histograms and back

 ### In the works:
 - Logging: as soon as I get around to learning how to use the python logging library.